galopago/misistemita/d-electronics/d00/README.md

 ## Usage example 1

-WiFI relay using an ESP32 module powered by AC 100-240 V, dry contacts oputput.
+WiFi relay using an ESP32 module powered by AC 100-240 V, dry contacts oputput.
 The microcontroller and relay boards are powered by a 3V power board

 AC-DC power board at bottom|Power wires connected|Backplate fixed to enclosure|
 ---------------------------|---------------------|----------------------------|